opinkerfi/adagios-agent-windows/README.md

 The installation script will do the following:

 * Stop NSClient++ service
+* Uninstalls older versions of NSClient++
 * Install the correct package depending on your system architecture (32/64 bit)
 * Install Firewall Rules for NSClient++
-* Install your custom plugins and config files
+* Install your custom plugins and config files (including OKconfig)
 * Start the NSClient++ service

 If you have older msi setup of NSClient++, it will be updated.